 - Kallichoron Well

-- Roman Cistern, near the Great Propylaea with two subterranean vaulted spaces
+- Roman Cistern, near the Great Propylaea, with two subterranean vaulted spaces

 - East Triumph Arches

-- Isiroi: warehouses where barley and wheat were stored, which all cities had to offer as a tax to goddess Demeter
+- Isiroi: warehouses where barley and wheat were stored, which all cities had to offer as a tax to the goddess Demeter

 The temple of Demeter and every sacred site in Eleusis were destroyed by the Arian Christians in 396 AD, leaving only ruins and rubble.
 (Source: Eleusis Archaeological Museum).